kotauskas/interprocess/README.md

 paths instead of ports on `localhost`, optionally using a spearate namespace on Linux akin to Windows named pipes

 ##### Windows-only
-- **Named pipes** – closely resembles Unix domain sockets, uses a separate namespace instead of on-drive paths
+- **Named pipes** – closely resemble Unix domain sockets, use a separate namespace instead of on-drive paths

 ## Asynchronous I/O
 Currently, only Tokio for local sockets, Unix domain sockets and Windows named pipes is supported.
 Support for